Recipe Compliments of Washington Food Artisans: Farm Stories And Chef Recipes

-Seattle restaurant Poppy’s former pastry chef, Dana Cree, used rye flour from Bluebird Grain to make these soft and chewy bite-size pretzels.
-Plump, golden and savory, they have just enough rye and caraway to set them apart from the crowd.
+When Dana Cree was the pastry chef at Poppy’s restaurant in Seattle, she used rye flour from Bluebird Grain Farms to make these soft and chewy bite-size pretzels.
+Plump, golden, and savory, they have just enough rye and caraway to set them apart from the crowd.
 Five dozen may sound like a lot, but they’re quick and fun to make, and even quicker to disappear.
 Irresistible plain, they’re even more addictive dipped in top-quality Dijon mustard.

-4 cups bread flour (Pasayten Hard White Wheat Flour works great)
+4 cups AP bread flour (Pasayten Hard White Wheat Flour works great if you want a 100% whole grain pretzel)

 1/2 tsp yeast